magnuswiderberg/mexicanstandoffgame/README.md

 - Game ended
 	- If winner:  Sound.
 Else other sound
-	- If game with same id exists
-		- reload the game
-		- Offer to rejoin
 - Maybe: support for switching to game state view
-- Maybe keep character id in local storage

 ## Resources